qdrant/landing_page/qdrant-landing/content/blog/qdrant-n8n.md

   - blog
 ---

-n8n (pronounced n-eight-n) helps you connect any app with an API with any other and manipulate its data with little or no code.
-With the Qdrant node now available on n8n, you can now build AI-powered workflows visually.
+n8n (pronounced n-eight-n) helps you connect any app with an API.
+You can then manipulate its data with little or no code.
+With the Qdrant node on n8n, you can build AI-powered workflows visually.

-We'll do a quick walkthrough of what building a workflow would look like by building a chat with your codebase service in under 5 minutes.
+Let's go through the process of building a workflow.
+We'll build a chat with a codebase service.

 ## Prerequisites

 - A running Qdrant instance.
-Follow the steps [here](https://qdrant.tech/documentation/quick-start/) to set it up.
+If you need one, use our [Quick start guide](https://qdrant.tech/documentation/quick-start/) to set it up.
-- OpenAI API Key.
-Retrieve your key from [this link](https://platform.openai.com/account/api-keys).
+- An OpenAI API Key.
+Retrieve your key from the [OpenAI API page](https://platform.openai.com/account/api-keys) for your account.
-- GitHub access token.
-Generate one [here](https://github.com/settings/tokens/new).
+- A GitHub access token.
+If you need to generate one, start at the [GitHub Personal access tokens page](https://github.com/settings/tokens/).

 ## Building the App

-Our workflow will consist of two main parts.
+Our workflow has two components.
 Refer to the [n8n quick start guide](https://docs.n8n.io/workflows/create/) to get acquainted with workflow semantics.

 - A workflow to ingest a GitHub repository into Qdrant
 - A workflow for a chat service with the ingested documents